-The first step with understanding navigation of the Intercultural Framework is considering the background first.
-Each of the background colours represent a dimension of our cultural identity and our interactions with other cultures.
+The first step to understanding navigation of the Intercultural Framework is considering the background first.
+Each of the background colours represents a dimension of our cultural identity and our interactions with other cultures.

 These 3 background elements are:

 What comes next in the Intercultural Framework?
 It is best to read about the ICF spaces in order.
 Continue next with:

 - Deep Purple space of Cultural Memory, where we explore the concept that we all have an Ancient Memory filled with ceremonies, traditions, ancestors and culture.

 - followed by the Blue Space of Cultural Practice, then

 I wish to acknowledge the insight and partnership dialogue that I had working with John Huigen.